mondoohq/docs/docs/mql/resources/aws-pack/aws.rds.dbcluster.md

 Amazon RDS database cluster

-The `aws.rds.dbcluster` provides fields for assessing the configuration of AWS RDS Clusters.
+The `aws.rds.dbcluster` resource provides fields for assessing the configuration of AWS RDS Clusters.

 **Fields**